 Dogs over 4 months of age living in the city limits of Bellingham, Blaine and Ferndale are required to have a license.
 Before a license or renewal is issued for any dog, the owner must certify under penalty of perjury that the dog has been vaccinated against rabies.
 A certification of vaccination signed by an accredited veterinarian which shows that the vaccination does not expire prior to the expiration date of the license must be provided upon request.

-Low-Income & Service Dog Waivers in Bellingham
+Low-Income and Service Dog License Fee Waivers

 Licensing in Everson, Lynden, Nooksack & Sumas City Limits